valancej/documentation/_basic/continuous-deployment/deployment-to-heroku.md

 ## Setup Heroku Deployment

 ### Step 1 - Navigate to Deployment Configuration
-Navigate to your project's deployment configuration page by selecting _Project Settings_ on the top right side of the page project page, and then the _Deploy_ option in the sub-nav.
+Navigate to your project's deployment configuration page by selecting _Project Settings_ on the top right side of the project page, and then the _Deploy_ option in the secondary navigation.

 ### Step 2 - Add New Deployment Pipeline
 Edit an existing deployment pipeline or create a new deployment pipeline by selecting + _Add new deployment pipeline_.
 If you create a new deployment pipeline, you need to select when it's triggered.
 You can either match the exact name of a branch or a specify a [wildcard branch]({{ site.baseurl }}{% link _basic/builds-and-configuration/deployment-pipelines.md %}#wildcard-branch-deployment-pipelines).